-(c) Where a candidate has more than one article in the same journal, such articles shall be scored independently and must not exceed two in the same issue.

-(d) Books/Chapters in books/Monographs/Technical reports published outside Nigeria are NOT to be accepted in place of foreign journal articles.

-- (e) Multiple contributions by an author in the same Conference Proceeding shall be scored as one i.e. all the contributions shall attract a score of not more than 2 as is done for many chapters by the same author in one book. - (f) For purposes of promotion to the grade of Senior Lecturer and above, not more than 10% of a candidate's entire publications should be in journals that have not gone beyond three (3) Volumes. - (g) In respect of promotion to the grade of Lecturer I, not less than 40% of the articles in journals should have been published in journals of international standard.
+- (c) Where a candidate has more than one article in the same journal, such articles shall be scored independently and must not exceed two in the same issue. - (d) Books/Chapters in books/Monographs/Technical reports published outside Nigeria are NOT to be accepted in place of foreign journal articles. - (e) Multiple contributions by an author in the same Conference Proceeding shall be scored as one i.e. all the contributions shall attract a score of not more than 2 as is done for many chapters by the same author in one book. - (f) For purposes of promotion to the grade of Senior Lecturer and above, not more than 10% of a candidate's entire publications should be in journals that have not gone beyond three (3) Volumes. - (g) In respect of promotion to the grade of Lecturer I, not less than 40% of the articles in journals should have been published in journals of international standard.
 (International in this context is not location-bound). - (h) In respect of promotion to the grade of Senior Lecturer not less than 60% of the articles in journals should have been published in journals of international standard.
 (International in this context is not location-bound). - (i) In respect of promotion to the grade of Reader and Professor not less than 70% of the articles in journals should have been published in journals of international standard.
 (International in this context is not location-bound). - (j) In respect of promotion to the grade of Reader and Professor not more than 33% of the total number of journal papers should have been published in the same journal.

-ix.
+x.
 General Information for Candidates

 - (i) A page summary of Research Focus is to be prepared by candidates for the External Assessor's consideration along with the list of publications.
 It must clearly state their areas of speciality and sub-speciality, and their significant contributions within such.
 Not less than 60% of the publications should be in the area(s) of research focus for candidates seeking promotion to the professorial cadre.
 A candidate's research focus MUST NOT EXCEED ONE PAGE.
-The recommended font type, size and line spacing are Times New Roman, 12 and 1.5. - (ii) The year for which a candidate is seeking promotion must be indicated at the top of his/her Curriculum Vitae. - (iii) A candidate seeking promotion to the grade of Reader or Professor should be First or Corresponding Author in at least 25% of his/her entire publications. - (iv) For Part II promotion candidates, publications that are not in print as at the time of application for promotion shall not constitute more than 10% of the candidate's publications for assessment. - (v) For candidates seeking promotion from the grade of Lecturer I to Senior Lecturer, 75% of publications should be published. - (vi) Candidates seeking promotion should digitise their publications (e.g. articles published in a local journal not yet indexed that ordinarily will not be visible on Google Scholar and other citation indexing bodies) in the University Library. - (vii) Candidates seeking promotion should join and promote their publications on Research Gate and similar social media platforms. - (ix) Candidates seeking promotion should make clear photocopies of their publications in the University Library or any other reputable photocopying outlet.
+The recommended font type, size and line spacing are Times New Roman, 12 and 1.5. - (ii) The year for which a candidate is seeking promotion must be indicated at the top of his/her Curriculum Vitae. - (iii) A candidate seeking promotion to the grade of Reader or Professor should be First or Corresponding Author in at least 25% of his/her entire publications. - (iv) For Part II promotion candidates, publications that are not in print as at the time of application for promotion shall not constitute more than 10% of the candidate's publications for assessment.

+- 1

+- 2 3

+- (v) For candidates seeking promotion from the grade of Lecturer I to Senior Lecturer, 75% of publications should be published.

+(vii) Candidates seeking promotion should join and promote their publications on publications in the University Library or any other reputable photocopying